-This model is very similar to a MESIXI model that we once featured here, and in fact, it was likely manufactured by the same company.
-It includes three practice balls and has a same dual-speed surface with two holes of different sizes.
+This model is very similar to the MESIXI and Asgens models that we once featured here, and in fact, it was likely manufactured by the same company.
+It includes three bonus practice balls and has a dual-colour surface with two holes of different sizes.

 With the added length, you can practice putts from nearly 10 feet out, thus adding an extra layer of productivity to your practice sessions.

 The Abco Tech 9.9-Foot provides a baffle plate that blocks more than 90% of putts hit too hard.
-The ball return system that works very well.
+The ball return system works very well.

 There are two holes: one 3.1″ and one 2.5″.
 A viable strategy is working backwards: try to putt to the smaller hole right away, and then once you’re comfortable, go for the larger hole.
 You’d be amazed at how much easier a 4″ regulation-sized hole would feel.

-The Asgens 9.8-Foot can be set up and ready to go in five minutes.
+The Abco Tech 9.9-Foot can be set up and ready to go in five minutes.
 The extra features enhance convenience and make putting sessions more dynamic.

 Two positives stand out to us: the ball return is adjustable, and the darker track has a line marker running its length that serves as a very effective visual alignment aid.